 Good morning.
-Dear distinguished teachers!
+Dear teachers!
 I am glad to be here for this interview.

-To begin with, allow me to give a brief self-introduction.
-My name is Cao Hongmei and I am 23 years old.
-I come from Yancheng of Jiang Su province and I am gonging to graduate from the SoftWare Engeering department of Changshu Institute of Technology in June,2018.In the past year, I have benn preparing for the postgraduate examination.
-Now all my hard has got a result since I have a chance to be here.So I just feel a litte bit nervous,because this is my first time to have such an interview.
+At firstly, allow me to introduce myself.
+My name is Cao Hongmei, 23 years old.
+I come from Yancheng of Jiang Su province and I am gonging to graduate from the Software Engineering department in Changshu Institute of Technology this summery.
+Last year, I took part in the postgraduate examination, and got 331 points.
+Now I am glad to have a chance to be here, although I feel some nervous now, because this is my first time to have such an interview.

-During my undergraduate years, I developed a significant interest in computer science,especially my major.
-Then I took several courses on this major and read some literature in this field,like “Java”,”Database”.I got to know how to finish a simple project.It is a kind of ability to put thery into practice.So I could get a first scholarship every year.Besides ,I also can organize activities in the Youth Volunteers Association.

-Meanwhile, I also like browsing through some journals in Blockchain when I am free, so I can keep an eye on the lastest news and findings in my area.My passion in computer science is the reason why I would like to pursue my further study in this field.Owing to my diligence and persistence.I could concentrate on my study and I believe that I could eventually succeed.
+During my undergraduate years, I am interested in computer science and majored in Software Engineering.
+Then I studied the courses of “Java” and ”Database”, and read some related papers.
+Each year I got the first scholarship.
+Besides, I took part in the research project of my teacher and national information security competition for college students, which improve my professional ability, especially in the aspects of information security and software programming.

+Recently, I focus on the new technologies such as block chain, and read some papers of XXX (from YYY labs).
+In order to research these new technologies better, I hope to take part in the master education in Fudan University.
+Through my diligence and persistence, I believe I could do the best in the postgraduate study.
+If I got the chance.
+Thanks.

+注：XXX为一些经典区块链文章的作者；YYY为一些研究区块链的知名科研机构名字。